MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 * The bot responds with a `200` code.

 > [!NOTE]
-> Currently, Teams mobile clients do not support the Stage View capability.
-When a user selects **View** on a mobile client, the user is taken to the device's browser.
+> For apps that are distributed through the AppSource and don't have a mobile-optimized experience, select **View** on a mobile clients, the user is taken to the device's browser.
 The browser opens the URL specified in the `websiteUrl` parameter of the `TabInfo` object.

 ## Invoke Stage View through deep link